bharatreddy/bharatreddy.github.io/_posts/2015-01-20-sql-pandas-part1.md

 qDF = pandas.read_sql( qry, conn )
 # print the data
 print qDF
-{% endhighlight %}

                      title  max_stars
 0                   Avatar          5
 1                     E.T.
 3
 2       Gone with the Wind          4
 3  Raiders of the Lost Ark          4
 4               Snow White          5
 5       The Sound of Music          3

 [6 rows x 2 columns]

+{% endhighlight %}

 ### Solution using Pandas.
 > Methods used : groupby, filter(), merge(inner), rename()

-**In [12]:**

-{% highlight python %}
+{% highlight ipy %}
-# Do a groupby operation on ratDF
-ratGrps = ratDF.groupby( ['mID'] )
+In [12]: # Do a groupby operation on ratDF ratGrps = ratDF.groupby( ['mID'] )
 # we'll use filter to implement a having type
 # operation in pandas, here we're using filter to